 This policy means that the breakdown provider will provide a means for you to carry on your trip, while your bike is sent to another destination (a local garage for example).
 Let’s say you’re from London and going for a weekend in Cornwall, this package would get you to Cornwall while your bike is taken to a local garage for repair.
 This could be via a hire car, train or taxi.
 Another option is they will put you up in a hotel overnight while your vehicle is being repaired.
 You’d then be reunited with your bike when it is fixed.

-Brexit not withstanding, we’re still in Europe (just!) but all of the cover options above will be limited to the UK.
+We’re not in the EU any more but we’re still in Europe.
 If you’re heading to ‘mainland Europe’ you’ll need a European motorcycle single-trip breakdown policy.

 If you want European cover, you can bolt it on to most of the policies above with the majority of providers (although some won’t let you bolt it on to a basic policy).
 However, it’s unlikely to be cost effective as you’ll be paying annually for motorcycle cover in Europe but only using it for a small percentage of the time.